-Cheltenham has undergone a broadband revolution in the last few years with at least 88% of the town now able to upgrade to superfast fibre-optic broadband with speeds of 35 Megabits per second (Mbps) or faster.
-But it has also become clear in the last year that thousands of homes in Cheltenham have been left out of this revolution.
-Gaps have been left between the commercial operators like BT and Virgin and the government-subsidised 'Fastershire' programme being run by the county council.
+Cheltenham has undergone a broadband revolution in the last few years.
+By 2015 at least 88% of the town able to upgrade to superfast fibre-optic broadband with speeds of 35 Megabits per second (Mbps) or faster.
+But it also become clear at the same time that thousands of homes in Cheltenham were going to be left out of this revolution.
+Gaps were being left between the commercial operators like BT and Virgin and the government-subsidised 'Fastershire' programme being run by the county council.

-Martin has led the campaign to maintain a full 24 hour A&E at Cheltenham General - one of his many campaigns for local health services - and has repeatedly won assurances from Gloucestershire Hospitals Trust that Cheltenham A&E will not close.
-But Martin believes Cheltenham A&E has been under threat since acute services began to be centralised in Gloucester in 2006 and will keep campaigning against the drip-drip downgrade at Cheltenham.
+Martin led the campaign to maintain a full 24 hour A&E at Cheltenham General - one of his many campaigns for local health services - and repeatedly won assurances from Gloucestershire Hospitals Trust that Cheltenham A&E would not close.
+Martin believes Cheltenham A&E has been under threat since acute services began to be centralised in Gloucester in 2006 and will keep campaigning against the drip-drip downgrade at Cheltenham.
 He was the only local MP and the only Cheltenham politician to present evidence against the decision to downgrade Cheltenham A&E at night in 2013 when the decision was actually taken.
+Current MP Alex Chalk - then the Conservative candidate - and Cotswolds MP Geoffrey Clifton-Brown both missed the meeting.
 You can still sign Martin's petition calling for a rethink of that decision here.

 Liberal Democrats in government locally and nationally have worked hard for fairer society as well as a stronger economy, including tax breaks for those on low pay, delivering the pupil premium now worth a million pounds a year to Cheltenham schools and targeted at the least well-off kids, more free childcare, the first net increase in British social housing in 30 years - and the first new social housing in Cheltenham for decades.Read more

-Martin is President of Cheltenham & East Gloucestershire RSPCA and a member of the all-party parliamentary group for animal welfare.
+Martin was President of Cheltenham & East Gloucestershire RSPCA and a member of the all-party parliamentary group for animal welfare.